Where to Stay in Florence: Best & Safest Areas (By a Local)

 where to stay in florence - santa maria novella

-The centerpiece of the neighborhood is undoubtedly the incredible Basilica di Santa Maria Novella, an architectural marvel that’s undoubtedly a must-see during any visit to Florence, whether or not you plan on staying in the area.
+The centerpiece of the neighborhood is undoubtedly the incredible Basilica di Santa Maria Novella, an architectural marvel that’s undoubtedly a must-see during any visit to Florence.

 During warm summer evenings, locals and tourists alike spill out into the streets surrounding the Basilica to eat and drink.
 It’s a great spot to head to for an evening of tasty food and friendly bars, right near the equally charming Piazza Santa Maria Novella.